-There are various maps available, including two official guidebooks.
-The Heysen Trail can also be viewed in Google Maps, and GPX files are available to download to use on a handheld GPS unit.
+There are various maps available, including a series of eight official Heysen Trail sheetmaps.
+The Heysen Trail can also be viewed in Interactive Maps, and GPX files are available to download to use on a handheld GPS unit.

 GPX File for GPS Units

-Download the GPX file for use with handheld GPS units, updated 12/04/2014 v3.12.
-Use the file as a navigational aid when walking the Heysen Trail (we strongly recommend also still carrying the guidebook or the relevant pages from it).
+Download the 9/5/2022 v4.2.
+Use the file as a navigational aid when walking the Heysen Trail (we strongly recommend also still carrying a map).

 About Using the GPX Files